@tokenring-ai/chrome

 Implementation Details:

-deviceScaleFactor: 1 - Waits for
+deviceScaleFactor: 1for 1:1 pixel ratio - Waits for

-- Browser is closed (not disconnected) after operation completion
+- Browser is closed (not disconnected) after operation completion via

 chrome_runPuppeteerScript

 Execute custom Puppeteer scripts with access to page and browser instances.
+This tool launches its own browser independently of ChromeService.

 Tool Definition: